eliasjames/overvue/README.md

 # overvue
-A javascript project with two goals:
-* Create a library for quickly building Single Page Apps
+A JavaScript library for quickly building Single Page Apps
-* Illustrate best practices throughout the development process, annotated step by step